Statutory Update – Developments in Coronavirus (COVID-19) Legislation

 Guidance on Paid Leave under the Families First Coronavirus Response Act

-On March 24, 2020, the U.S. Department of Labor (DOL) released initial guidance for employers around leave provided under the Families First Coronavirus Response Act (FFCRA) passed last week (requirements were summarized in Trion’s March 20 release).
+On March 24, 2020, the U.S. Department of Labor (DOL) released initial guidance for employers around leave provided under the Families First Coronavirus Response Act (FFCRA) passed last week (requirements were summarized in MMA ADL’s March 20 release).
 The full text of the DOL’s guidance is available here; below are a few items of note:

 Effective Date: FFCRA’s Emergency Paid Sick Leave Act and Emergency Family and Medical Leave Expansion Act provisions apply to leave taken between April 1, 2020 and December 31, 2020.
 The effective date was previously communicated as April 2.

 - The guidance confirms that leave provided under FFCRA is in addition to any leave provided by the employer before or after the FFCRA effective date of April 1, even if the employer’s leave is intended for the same purposes.

 - An employer’s size will be based on all full-time and part-time employees in any U.S. state, territory or possession, at the time of each employee’s need for leave.
 The count should include employees currently on leave, temporary employees and day laborers, but exclude individuals classified as independent contractors under the Fair Labor Standards Act (FLSA).